Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 Inti Punku

-Permits, Rules, and Organization
+Permits, Rules and Organization

 Limitation and Planning

-Personal Permits
+Personalized Permits

 Only with an Authorized Provider